ory/docs/docs/oathkeeper/pipeline/authn.md

   - `ttl` (string) - Can override the default behaviour of using the token exp time, and specify a set time to live for the token in the cache.

-Please note that caching will not be used if the scope strategy is `none` and `required_scope` is not empty.
+Please note that caching won't be used if the scope strategy is `none` and `required_scope` isn't empty.
 In that case, the configured introspection URL will always be called and is expected to check if the scope is valid or not.

 ```yaml